mhahnFr/iSongs-RadioText/README.md

 ## Graphical user interface
-The GUI of the application is kept quite simple: There is a single window containing two text labels showing the name and the interpreter of the curently broadcasted song, underneath them one can find a button to write the infomormations of the title to a file.
+The GUI of the application is kept quite simple: There is a single window containing two text labels showing the name and the interpreter of the currently broadcasted song, underneath them one can find a button to write the informations of the song to a file.
 The title bar of the window serves as status label.
 Also there is a window which displays the settings of the application and allows the user to edit them.